Don’t Let Dry Eye Control Your Time!

 Allergies and Warnings

-If you are allergic to Ciprofloxacin, Amphotericin B, Glycerol, and/or Dulbecco’s Modifed Eagle Medium (DMEM), you should notify your doctor and not receive the Prokera treatment.
-You may experience discomfort from the insertion of Prokera.
-You should notify your doctor of any swelling, redness or discharge.
+If you are allergic to Ciprofloxacin, Amphotericin B, Glycerol, and/or Dulbecco’s Modified Eagle Medium (DMEM), you should notify your doctor and not receive the Prokera treatment.
+If you experience discomfort with insertion of Prokera, notify your physician.
+In addition, notify your physician of any swelling, redness, or discharge.

 Find a provider near you.